Jarhead9956/html-css-javascript-projects/README.md

-HTML, CSS and Javascript templates
+HTML, CSS and Javascript templates.
 In each project folder open /img and see how looks the template